-This contribution focuses upon the distinctive analogies between the Greek genealogical and mythographic literature and the narrative threads embedded in Genesis.
-Although these narrative threads also appear to have continued in other books of the Pentateuch, the present discussion is confined to Genesis, which evinces a striking blend of genealogically-organized traditions concerning the beginning of humanity and the beginning of the people—the same synthesis that, as mentioned above, is characteristic of the Greek genealogical writing.
-While this genre continued to develop in the Greek world through the Hellenistic period, my interest lies in the early Greek sources both because of the desire to identify the early stages of its evolution and in light of the temporal proximity of the archaic Greek and biblical texts.
-I shall also investigate the genre in the context of the ancient Near Eastern literary evidence in order to compare and contrast the material and to explore the early legacy upon which the first-millennium BCE literatures rested.
-Other first-millennium BCE East Mediterranean sources and the ancient traditions embedded in Philo of Byblos’ Phoenician History are also important for understanding the genealogical genre.
-Hereby, I shall seek to provide an explanation for the parallels between the Greek and biblical genealogical writings, demonstrating what they indicate about the unique genre to which the documents in Genesis belong and the literary and cultural background against which the biblical sources and traditions evolved and were eventually compiled into their extant form.
+This book analyzes the unique parallels between the Greek genealogical-mythographic literature and the narrative threads embedded in Genesis.
+Although these narrative threads continue in other Pentateuchal books, the present discussion is confined to Genesis, a book which reveals the same striking blend of genealogical traditions about both human and national origins characteristic of Greek genealogical writing.
+While this genre continued to develop in the Greek world throughout the Hellenistic period, I will concentrate on the early Greek sources, so as to identify the early stages of the genre’s evolution and because of the chronological proximity of the archaic Greek and biblical texts.
+I will also examine examples of this genre in ancient Near Eastern literature, for the sake of contrast and to explore the ancient traditions from which the literatures of the first millennium BCE drew inspiration.
+Additional eastern Mediterranean sources from this period and the ancient traditions embedded in Philo of Byblos’ Phoenician History will also prove important for understanding the genealogical genre.
+From these comparative analyses, I will endeavour to explain the parallels between the Greek and biblical genealogical writings and reveal what they indicate about the unique genre to which the documents in Genesis belong, as well as the literary and cultural background in which the biblical sources and traditions evolved and were eventually compiled into their extant form.

-2. History of Research
+2. A History of the Research

-Although the core of the origin story lies in its genealogical structure, many of the scholars who have studied the genealogical writing in the biblical texts in light of extra-biblical sources—Abraham Malamat and Robert Wilson, for example—have compared them primarily with the ancient Near Eastern kings lists from Sumer, Egypt, Ebla, Assyria, Babylon, Ugarit, and Hatti.
-While these lists may well have influenced the development of the genealogical writing in Genesis, sharing several common features with this material, as we shall see below, they nonetheless form a completely separate genre.
-Rather than genealogical in nature, the kings lists describe ruling and royal dynasties.
+The essence of the origin story is its genealogical structure.
+Nonetheless, many scholars, including Abraham Malamat and Robert Wilson, who examined the biblical genealogical writing in light of extra-biblical sources, compared it primarily with the ancient Near Eastern king lists from Sumer, Egypt, Ebla, Assyria, Babylon, Ugarit, and Hatti.
+While these lists may well have influenced the development of the genealogical writing in Genesis and share with it several common features, as we shall see below, they nonetheless form a completely separate genre.
+The king lists are not genealogical in nature; they delineate rulers and royal dynasties.
 While a son sometimes succeeds his father, often the heir to the throne lacks any blood relation to his predecessor.
-In contrast, the genealogical material in the Pentateuch makes no mention of kings or demonstrates any interest in the years of their reign.
-They are also horizontal, including wives, siblings, and their offspring—in distinction to the overwhelmingly vertical links in the kings lists, which adduces one king per generation.
-Furthermore, while the genealogical material in Genesis is part of an historiographical work which relates human history from its inception to the formation of the nation, the kings lists draw a continuous line of succession or justify a particular royal dynasty.
+In contrast, the genealogical material in the Pentateuch makes no mention of either kings or the years of their reigns.
+In addition, these sources are lateral, in that they include wives, siblings, and their offspring, in contrast to the overwhelmingly linear king lists that record one king per generation.
+Furthermore, while the genealogical material in Genesis is part of a historiographical work which relates human history from its inception to the formation of the nation, the king lists draw a continuous line of succession or legitimize a particular royal dynasty.
 Each genre is thus independent, possessing its own Sitz im Leben.